THE COURT OF PROTECTION

 People who lack capacity to manage their own property and finances are often unable to seek out the support or services they need.
 Instead, many vulnerable people rely on their support-networks to obtain advice or make referrals on their behalf.
-For more information about how to make a referral please click here.
+For more information or to make a referral please click here.

 We are a nonprofit social enterprise.

-This means that our core objective as an organisation is to achieve positive social outcomes for society, as well as our individual clients.
+This means that our core objective as an organisation is to achieve positive social outcomes for society, as well as for our individual clients.

 One of our core values is transparency.
 Therefore, we want to make sure the full details of any and all charges are set out clearly and transparently.
-The majority of our services are provided free of charge.
+Many of our services are provided free of charge.
 However, some of our services are paid for directly by the client or the protected party.

-We receive funding through grants, donations and by charging fees for our professional services.
+We receive funding through grants, donations and by charging fees for other professional services.
 These fees are paid directly to the social enterprise in order to further our social objectives.
 We do not have shareholders and we do not generate profit.